Azure-Samples/cosmosdb-java-create-documentdb-and-configure-for-high-availability/README.md

 author: alvadb
 ---

-#Getting Started with Documentdb - Manage HA Document DB - in Java #
+## Getting Started with Documentdb - Manage HA Document DB - in Java ##

 Azure DocumentDB sample for high availability.
   - Create a DocumentDB configured with a single read location
   - Get the credentials for the DocumentDB
   - Update the DocumentDB with additional read locations
-   - add collection to the DocumentDB with throughput 4000
+  - Add collection to the DocumentDB with throughput 4000
   - Delete the DocumentDB

 ## Running this Sample ##